RituPande/ritupande.github.io/_posts/2022-02-20-Entropy-IG-MI.md

 ---
 layout: post
-title: Information Theory and Machine Learning
+title: Information Theory and its Applications to  Machine Learning
 published: false
 ---